cado-security/product-help/docs/cado/discovery-import/data-types/logs.md

 - IAM logs
 - Admin Activity logs

-Cado also processes additional log types using generic extractors, so this list is not exhaustive.
+/ Forensic Acquisition and Investigation also processes additional log types using generic extractors, so this list is not exhaustive.

-## What Logs Does Cado Capture via APIs?
+## What Logs Does / Forensic Acquisition and Investigation Capture via APIs?

-Cado can capture logs from the following cloud services via their APIs:
+/ Forensic Acquisition and Investigation can capture logs from the following cloud services via their APIs:

-- **AWS EC2**: When acquiring an EC2 system, Cado accesses the CloudTrail API to retrieve [VPC flow logs](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-flow-logs.html#create-flow-log) and [CloudTrail logs](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-getting-started.html) associated with the instance ID, if enabled.
+- **AWS EC2**: When acquiring an EC2 system, / Forensic Acquisition and Investigation accesses the CloudTrail API to retrieve [VPC flow logs](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-flow-logs.html#create-flow-log) and [CloudTrail logs](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-getting-started.html) associated with the instance ID, if enabled.
-- **AWS Lambda**: Cado accesses the CloudWatch API to retrieve [logs associated with the Lambda function](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html).
+- **AWS Lambda**: / Forensic Acquisition and Investigation accesses the CloudWatch API to retrieve [logs associated with the Lambda function](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html).
-- **Azure Compute**: Cado retrieves [activity logs associated with the virtual machine](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/activity-log).
+- **Azure Compute**: / Forensic Acquisition and Investigation retrieves [activity logs associated with the virtual machine](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/activity-log).

-If logs are stored in a central account, Cado currently cannot traverse accounts to pull logs from different accounts.
+If logs are stored in a central account, / Forensic Acquisition and Investigation currently cannot traverse accounts to pull logs from different accounts.
 In such cases, logs must be collected in cloud storage and imported from there.

 ## Operating System Log and Artifact Formats

-Here is a non-exhaustive list of the forensic artifacts Cado can process:
+Here is a non-exhaustive list of the forensic artifacts / Forensic Acquisition and Investigation can process:
 - Common AWS, Azure, and GCP logs
 - Apple System Log (ASL)
 - Android usage history (app usage)